Optimizing ply angles#

 def get_max_irf_for_parameters(

-parameters, *, acp_workflow, mapdl, dpf_server, failure_criterion, workdir, results
+parameters, *, model, mapdl, dpf_server, failure_criterion, workdir, results

 ):